AprilMusava/-Hotel-Booking-Analysis/README.md

 * Reservation Status Analysis
 * Waiting List Durations

-The Python script used for data inspection and cleaning can be found here: [SQL Queries Link].
+The Python script used for data inspection and cleaning can be found here: [[Hotel Booking Analysis Notebook](./hotel-booking.ipynb)].

 Data Structure & Initial Checks